LeBaux/coronavirus-remote-work-tools/README.md

 1. [GitLab's Guide to All-Remote](https://about.gitlab.com/company/culture/all-remote/guide/) was not really writing for pandemic outbreak, but it is a fairly comprehensive about remote work based on the world's largest all-remote company with over 1,200 members located in more than 65 countries around the world.
 It is not really talking about tools, rather issues that might arise within the company, but also issues stemming from being in isolation, such as anxiety.
 2. [MobileJazz handbook](https://mobilejazz.com/company-handbook-pdf/) on remote software, day-to-day etc.
+3. [Rose&Rex COVID-19 family resources](https://www.roseandrex.com/pages/resources).
+A list of resources to help keep children engaged, calm and happy despite school closures and social distancing.
-3. [Generic tips from @IwillLeaveNow](https://twitter.com/Iwillleavenow/status/1236736080751124480) about transition to remote work environment.
+4. [Generic tips from @IwillLeaveNow](https://twitter.com/Iwillleavenow/status/1236736080751124480) about transition to remote work environment.
-4. [Shopify is giving its employees $1,000 to furnish their work-from-home setups with whatever gear they need because of the coronavirus.](https://www.businessinsider.com/coronavirus-shopify-employees-work-from-home-employees-1000-bonus-office-2020-3) Hope this will inspire other companies.
+5. [Shopify is giving its employees $1,000 to furnish their work-from-home setups with whatever gear they need because of the coronavirus.](https://www.businessinsider.com/coronavirus-shopify-employees-work-from-home-employees-1000-bonus-office-2020-3) Hope this will inspire other companies.

 ## Other (hardware)